alwynmathew/intrusion-detection/README.md

 proprietary ATM surveillance dataset.
 Transferred information from inception model has been feed to multiple fully connected layers with drop outs to achieve better accuracy.

-#Files
+# Files

-download.py - Load dataset
+⋅⋅* download.py - Load dataset
-inception.py - Functions and classes for loading and using the Inception model
+⋅⋅* inception.py - Functions and classes for loading and using the Inception model